 Criteria for outstanding grade: Attendance at clinical and other sites of teaching on a regular and timely basis.
 Appropriate progression of knowledge and hands-on ability and skills with patients.
 Evaluation of research paper.

-Prior approval is required.
-Once approved by department, submit add/drop request to OMSA.
-Student is expected to develop a personal exercise program during this rotation and attend 4 running medicine sessions.
+Additional Information: Student is expected to develop a personal exercise program during this rotation and attend 4 running medicine sessions.

 DEPARTMENT OF PATHOLOGY Anatomic Pathology at VAMC